-The study purpose was to assess serum levels of antigliadin antibodies (IgA and IgG).
+Methods: The study purpose was to assess serum levels of antigliadin antibodies (IgA and IgG) in patients group compared to control group.

-This study was approved by the local ethical committee of Al-Azhar Faculty of Medicine (Girls).
-The included cases were clarified about the aim of the study, written informed consents were obtained from participants or their parents and/or care givers prior to participation in the study.

-Complete history taking included personal history of age, sex, residence, occupation, marital status, special habits and food habits.
+Ethical considerations: This study was approved by the local ethical committee of AlAzhar Faculty of Medicine for Girls.
+Participation in this study was not obligatory.
+The included cases were clarified about the aim of the study, a written informed consent was obtained from participants in this study or their parents and/or caregivers prior to participation in the study.
+Complete history taking including: Personal history of age, sex, residence, occupation, marital status, special habits and food habits.
 Present history including onset, course and duration of disease, history of treatment and recurrence.
-Medical history of associated disorders, autoimmune diseases, medications (as chemotherapy, colchicine. gold, anticoagulant, anticonvulsant, antidepressant), surgical procedures and history regarding bowel habits.
+Medical history of associated disorders, autoimmune diseases, medications (as chemotherapy, gold, colchicine, anticoagulant, anticonvulsant, antidepressant), surgical procedures and history regarding bowel habits.

-Examination included general examination for associated systemic diseases, and dermatological examination for skin examination to diagnose alopecia areata and its clinical variants such as patchy, ophiasis, totalis, universalis, dermoscopic examination using noncontact polarized dermoscopy (DermLite HUD dermoscope, 3Gen, USA) connected to samsung galaxy S9 plus dual lens 12 mega pixels digital camera (model SM-G965F/DS).
-Dermoscopic examination was used to diagnose AA according to the criteria defined by Mane et al. (2011).
+Examination including: General examination for associated systemic diseases and Dermatological examination: Skin examination to diagnose alopecia areata and its clinical variants such as patchy. ophiasis, totalis. universalis, Dermoscopic examination using noncontact polarized dermoscopy (DermLite HUD dermoscope, 3Gen, USA) (Fig. 29), connected to samsung galaxy S9 plus dual lens 12 mega pixels digital camera (model SM-G965F/DS) and In the current study, dermoscopic examination was used to diagnose AA according to the criteria defined by Mane et al., who said that dermoscopy allows diagnosis of AA by detection of cadaverized hairs (black dots), exclamation mark hairs (tapering hairs), broken hairs, yellow dots and clustered short vellus hairs in the hair loss areas (Mane et al., 2011).